 Dates are available to 18 May – read more and book your space now.

 If your work is related to CVD and lipids optimisation in the West of England region please get in touch with Clare Evans, email@example.com or Rachel Gibbons, firstname.lastname@example.org to discuss how we can work with you and your team.

 Tackling Cholesterol Together – a free education programme for primary care

 Tackling Cholesterol Together is a professional education programme to support healthcare professionals to address under diagnosis and under treatment at scale and use new models to manage cholesterol – all underpinned by the updated NICE endorsed pathway.

 Tackling Cholesterol Together will be delivered though videos, podcasts, webinars, expert clinics and online modules.
 For more information and access to content please visit Tackling Cholesterol Together.

 Using Proactive Care Frameworks

-To support the case finding of primary care patients with long term conditions, we are piloting a package of tools and resources designed by UCL Partners to enable practice teams to continue to effectively manage patients during and post-COVID-19.
+To support the case finding of primary care patients with long term conditions, we piloted a package of tools and resources designed by UCL Partners to enable practice teams to continue to effectively manage patients during and post-COVID-19.

-Read more about our work on proactive care frameworks, and access our free implementation resources.
+Read more about proactive care frameworks, and access free implementation resources.